TalanSoft/www-talansoft-com-wiki/VlkGuides/ar-marker.md

 Then inside your project, select the **level** and go to the **Publish section** to find the field **armarker_image**:
 ![Level selection](https://cdn2.talansoft.com/ftp/img/tutorial_ar-marker/level-selection.png)

-Finally just drag & drop the AR marker onto the field:
+Finally, just drag & drop the AR marker onto the field:
 ![Slide AR marker](https://cdn2.talansoft.com/ftp/img/tutorial_ar-marker/slide-ar-marker.png)

 That is all you need to know.
 Now if you export your project on mobile, your scene will lock on this AR marker you just added.

 ## How to create your AR marker
-You can use any design tool your want to create an image.
+You can use any design tool you want to create your image.
 The idea however is that your image contains enough contrasted elements to make it easy for mobile devices to scan it, which is why we chose a rich black & white QR code for ours.

 If you play with this feature, you will also notice that your AR scene will scale according to the size of your AR marker.
 Just take note that the smaller the marker, the harder it will be for your device to scan, and your scene might not be as stable as with a bigger marker.